danchoi/soywiki/README.markdown

 was the original, and it is still the best.
 It is the minimalist way of linking wiki pages together -- "with no additional markup whatsoever," as [Ward Cunningham put it][ward] -- and it encourages you to create wiki pages with more descriptive names.
+CamelCase wikilinks are also favorable for storing the content in plain text files, since the page names can map directly to Unix file names without excruciating character escaping.

 [ward]:http://c2.com/cgi/wiki?WikiCase